marcosmorrone99/marcosmorrone99/README.md

 - 🔭 I’m currently working as a Software Developer at PSh, a platform that provides services to a Us-based EdTech.

+- I'm also working on Virale (iamvirale.com), a marketplace that connects Brands and Creators to generate virality on social media.

 - 🌱 Nowadays i´m focused on **Typescript, React, Next.js and Node.js**

 - 📫 How to reach me: **morrone.marcos99@gmail.com**